Designing Your Web Site to Maximize Trafficby Brendon Turner

 I will discuss 13 ways in which you can improve on your existing web site or boost a brand new web site into the stratosphere of high rankings.
 These are NOT SEO tricks but rather tried, tested, ethical and true methods that we know to work effectively.
 We all know that in reality there are no real SEO tricks.
 True success is achieved through hard work, research and implementation of a thorough and complete SEO strategy.

-Without further ado hë²¥ is a checklist of important items to consider and implement into your SEO strategy.
+Without further ado here is a checklist of important items to consider and implement into your SEO strategy.

 Using Style Guidelines Effectively

 If you are using CSS style commands, do not include them within your actual web page source code.
 You don’t want search engine spiders to have to wade through 100 lines of unreadable code before they reach your actual content.
-Instead, place your style guidelines into a separate CSS file and call them with a single line of code from within your and tags by using the following code:
+Instead, place your style guidelines into a separate CSS file and call them with a single line of code from within your and tags.

 Primary Keyword Layout